EEstevanell/translation-rag/README.md

 ### Common Issues
 - **ChromaDB Persistence**: If you encounter database locks, delete the `chroma_db/` directory
-- **Embedding Failures**: The system falls back through multiple embedding providers automatically
+- **Embedding Failures**: Missing or misconfigured Fireworks credentials will raise an error
 - **API Limits**: Fireworks AI has rate limits; consider adding delays for batch processing